-How is hepatitis B transmitted?
 Hepatitis B is transmitted through direct contact with infected blood.
-This can happen through direct blood-to-blood contact, unprotected sex, unsterile needles, unsterile medical or dental equipment, and from a HBV infected mother to her baby at birth.
-For kids, pediatric experts report that the fluid that oozes from cuts and open sores is also highly infectious, so keep those open cuts covered.
-HBV can also be transmitted inadvertently by the sharing of personal items such as razors, toothbrushes, nail clippers, body jewelry and other personal items that have small amounts of blood on them.
+This can happen through direct blood-to-blood contact, unprotected sex, unsterile needles, and unsterile medical or dental equipment.
+Globally, hepatitis B is most commonly spread from an infected mother to her baby due to the blood exchange during childbirth.
+It can also be transmitted inadvertently by the sharing of personal items such as razors, toothbrushes, nail clippers, body jewelry, and other personal items that have small amounts of blood on them.

 Hepatitis B is not transmitted casually by sneezing or coughing, shaking hands, hugging or sharing or preparing a meal.
 In fact, hepatitis B is not contracted during most of life’s daily activities.
 You don’t need to separate cups, utensils, or dishes.
 You can eat a meal with or prepared by someone with hep B. Hugging, or even kissing won’t cause infection unless there are bleeding gums or open sores during the exchange.
 As an infection that is spread through the blood, standard precautions such as covering all wounds tightly, practicing safe sex (using a condom), and cleaning up all blood spills with gloves and a solution of one part bleach to nine parts water will protect against transmission.
 The best tool we have to prevent transmission is the hepatitis B vaccine!

 Most of those who are newly infected have no notable symptoms.
 This is why it is important to encourage family members and sexual partners to get tested if you test positive.
 Often, it remains undetected until it is caught in routine blood work, blood donation, or later in life after there is liver inflammation or disease progression.